 Wiesner is the Principal Investigator of the Jean Monnet Network “Debating Europe” and of the international projects “Transnational Governance and Human Rights” and “Practising Transnational Politics".
 Moreover she chairs the ECPR Standing Group “Political Concepts”.
 She published various monographs, volumes and book chapters with publishers such as Palgrave Macmillan, Routledge, Springer and Nomos and journal special issues and articles in journals such as Contemporary Political Theory, integration, the Journal of European Integration, Leviathan, Politics and Governance, Politische Vierteljahresschrift, Redescriptions, Parliaments, Estates and Representation, Zeitschrift für Vergleichende Politikwissenschaft and Zeitschrift für Politikwissenschaft.

-Muriel Cathérine Pluschke is a Researcher, PhD student and Lecturer at the Faculty of Social and Cultural Sciences at Fulda University of Applied Sciences.
-She is currently working on her doctoral thesis on the subject of “Top-down und bottom-up Dynamiken europäischer Öffentlichkeit im Lokalen” (Top-down and bottom-up dynamics of a European public sphere in the Local), for which she has been granted a scholarship.
+Muriel Cathérine Pluschke is a research assistant, PhD student and lecturer at the Faculty of Social and Cultural Sciences at Fulda University of Applied Sciences.
+She is working on her PhD project on the subject of “Top-down und bottom-up Dynamiken europäischer Öffentlichkeit im Lokalen” (Top-down and bottom-up dynamics of a European public sphere in the Local).
 Her research interests focus on the European Union and European Integration, the building of a European Public Sphere, (local) Journalism as well as Democracy.
 Muriel C. Pluschke holds a Bachelor's degree in Politics and Economics from Bielefeld University and a Master's degree in “Intercultural Communication and European Studies” from Fulda University of Applied Sciences.

 Zhylien Kaja is a research coordinator and assistant at the Department of Social and Cultural Sciences at Fulda University of Applied Sciences.
 He holds a Master's degree in Intercultural Communication and European Studies from the same institution.
 Previously, he worked as a student assistant for Professor Doctor Claudia Wienser and as an academic tutor for the subject "Introduction into the EU Integration" at Fulda University of Applied Sciences.
 Kaja is working on his Ph.D. project with a focus on EU enlargement and the Western Balkans, examining the impact of civil society on political changes that could facilitate the Western Balkans' accession to the EU.
 He obtained his Bachelor's degree in British and American studies from the University of Tirana.
 His research interests primarily revolve around the European Integration, civil society, democracy, and the Western Balkans' prospects of joining the EU.